-Continuous assessment within most standard Physics units is "formative", i.e. it does not contribute towards the unit mark.
+Course work for most Year 1 and 2 physics units is formative, i.e. it does not contribute towards the unit mark.
 Formative coursework enables students to gain feedback on their knowledge and understanding, and hence to improve their performance.
 It also encourages students to keep up to date with lectures and problems sheets, enables approaches to learning that develop understanding of the subject, and provides lecturers and personal tutors with immediate feedback on students' progress.